DerekLloydHansen/101-OS-Hardening-Lab/HardeningLab.md

 Click *Remove* and *Start actions* to remove the malware from the host.
 This should remove the malicious software from the VM.

+**TA Note** Due to the change in the registers if Quick Scan did not show up, the "malware" might not appear.
+Just move along.
+This affects nothing later.
+The file is not technically malware, it just should not be in that file.

 ## Ransomware protection

 Under *Virus & threat protection*, Microsoft Defender offers Ransomware